exercism/go-test-runner/README.md

 ```

 Sub-tests automatically get the task id from their parent, they don't need any explicit assignment.

+You can test this locally end-to-end via `go run . testrunner/testdata/concept/conditionals-with-task-ids outdir`.

 Explicit task id assignment will only take effect if an explicit task id was found on every parent test in the test file.
 Otherwise no task ids will be set at all.